christinerosquist/sentry-katacoda/sentry-tutorial/step1.md

 You can write `cd sample-app` in the terminal, in order to navigate to the folder containing the different application files.
 If you write `ls` you can list the different folders and look them through to get a better overview of the app.

+*Firstly* you need to sign up for an account at https://sentry.io/signup/.
+You will be able to select the platform that you want to use for the project, which in this tutorial is Node.js.

-*Firstly* we need to add the Sentry package as a dependency, which is done by executing the commands stated below.
+You will then need to add the Sentry package as a dependency, which is done by executing the commands stated below.
 Sentry captures data using an SDK within your application's runtime.
 These are platform specific and allow Sentry to have a deep understanding of how your application works.
-This tutorial is made when using Node.js.

 1. Navigate to the application-folder: `cd sample-app`{{execute}}